 It’s common for certain environmental factors and situations to become associated with drinking.
 Many people turn to alcohol to alleviate any emotional distress they’re experiencing.
 However, relying on alcohol for comfort often contributes to dependence, which can quickly lead to addiction.
 Eventually, alcohol no longer alleviates any stress but causes it instead.
 As a drug rehab in Pennsylvania, we know that alcohol can cause many mental and physical problems if abused.
-However, there are safe alternatives to drinking alcohol that are just as effective.
+However, there are safe alcohol alternatives that are just as relaxing as the real thing.

-Some herbal alcohol substitutes that can promote relaxation include:
+Below are some herbal alcohol substitutes that can promote relaxation:

 - Valerian: Valerian is an herb that’s native to certain parts of Asia and Europe.
-It’s another plant or flower that can induce sleep and relaxation.
+It’s a flowering plant that can induce sleep and relaxation.

 - L-theanine: L-theanine is an amino acid that’s usually found in green or black tea and sometimes mushrooms.
 It can help reduce anxiety, stress, and insomnia.